Doing Business in Cameroon

 Objectives of the subject “Doing Business in the Republic of Cameroon”:

-- To analyze the Cameroonian economy and foreign trade
+- To analyse the Cameroonian economy and foreign trade

 - To evaluate business opportunities in the Republic of Cameroon